A Guide to Self Care on an Airplane

 If you have a long flight coming up, buy all the things you think might help you.
 It’s better to have your seat blinged out then feeling uncomfortable for 8+ hours!

-Make sure you have these essential items in your carry on as well, to maximize your comfort!
+Make sure you have these essential top carry on items as well, to maximize your comfort!

 If you are flying a red-eye, following your nighttime routine (as much as possible) is very important, especially if you are trying to fall asleep on the plane.